Is PTX Metals the cheapest entry into Ontario’s Ring of Fire?

 PTX’s 3D geological & grade shell modeling of historic & recent drill results indicates a near-surface ETE of 59-135 million tonnes of 0.78% to 1.03% Cu Eq. at a cut-off grade of 0.5 to 0.7%.
 Management believes another 12 to 15 infill holes should be enough to enable a third party to sign off on a NI 43-101 compliant resource next year.

 However, it may take additional infill holes to convert all of the CA, AP, and satellite deposits.
 The company believes that stepping out and drilling at depth is a priority to expand the deposit and find new high-grade zones.
-It’s a balance between de-risking the current resource area & expanding.

 Readers are asked to believe (as I do) that the ETE shown above is a reasonable estimate of what has been identified so far.
 My belief stems from considerable historical drilling & numerous exploration studies, and expressions of interest in partnering on W2 (from unnamed parties).

 Using spot prices and adjusting for recoveries, Cu + Ni represents ~72% of total Cu Eq. lbs.
-In the chart, instead of 1,052,000 tonnes = 2.3B lbs.
-Cu Eq. (at 0.5% cut-off) with 100% recoveries, using 80% & 60% recoveries results in ~1.5B Cu Eq. lbs.
+In the chart below, instead of 1,052,000 tonnes = 2.3B lbs.
+Cu Eq. (at 0.5% cut-off) with 100% recoveries, using 80% & 60% results in ~1.5B Cu Eq. lbs.
 This valuation exercise values PTX at C$0.005/Cu Eq. lb.

-In looking at the ETE above, one could argue that 135M tonnes (0.5% cut-off) — adjusted for recoveries — does not carry enough grade at 0.50% Cu Eq., while at a 0.9% cut-off (nice grade of 1.25% Cu Eq.) it’s not large enough at 31M tonnes.
+In looking at the ETE above, one could argue that 135M tonnes (0.5% cut-off) — adjusted for recoveries — does not carry enough grade at 0.50% Cu Eq., while at a 0.9% cut-off (nice grade of 1.25% Cu Eq.) the deposit is not large enough at 31M tonnes.

 Four things could turbo-charge this story in the coming year, 1) meaningfully higher Cu/Ni prices, 2) drill results pointing to more tonnage/higher grades, 3) a strategic investment from a company listed in paragraph #5 above, and/or 4) discoveries of potentially economic concentrations of (zinc, vanadium, titanium or chromite).

-More tonnage is likely as deposit areas are open at depth and PTX’s recent drill hole W224-03 discovered significant Cu-Ni-PGE mineralization and expanded the central mineralized trend by over 3 km from the center of the Aurora Platinum (“AP”) Zone.
+More tonnage is likely as deposit areas are open at depth and PTX’s recent drill hole W224-03 discovered significant Cu-Ni-PGE mineralization and expanded the central mineralized trend over 3 km from the center of the Aurora Platinum (“AP”) Zone.

 In that hole, a 112.8 m intercept graded 0.16% Cu, 0.09% Ni, with anomalous Co, PGE & Au — (~0.41% Cu Eq), incl.
 10.0 m at 0.49% Cu, 0.18% Ni (0.97% Cu Eq.) + 4.5 m at 0.87% Cu, 0.31% Ni (1.65% Cu Eq.).
 Interestingly, the deepest historical holes reached ~185-235 m, but Eagle’s Nest’s mineralization runs to at least 1,600 m vertical depth.